bcgov/cloud-pathfinder/.github/ISSUE_TEMPLATE/cloud-pathfinder-general-issue-template.md

 Add any other context, attachments or screenshots

 **Definition of done**
-Identify what will need to happen/be delivered for this to be completely done
+Identify acceptance criteria for this to be completely done